GetToSet/SilverViewer/README.md

 # SilverViewer

-A simple demo project to extract images from SilverImagesDB.bin, which can be found in firmwares of iPod Naos.
+A simple demo project to extract images from SilverImagesDB.bin, which can be found in firmwares of iPod Nanos.